 Figure 19.
 UML diagram of CityGML’s core module.

 Table 6, Table 7, and Table 8 introduce already most of the classes of the CityGML Core module.
-The additional classes required to fill out this section are introduced in Table 9.
+The additional classes required complete this section of the standard are introduced in Table 9.
 More details about these classes can be found in the Data Dictionary in Chapter 9.